 Who Is Eligible for Medicaid? continued...

-You may be able to start using Medicaid in 2014.
-Even if you did not qualify before, you might in 2014.
-That's because the Affordable Care Act is helping states make Medicaid available to more people.
+You may be able to start using Medicaid.
+The Affordable Care Act is helping states make Medicaid available to more people.

-For states that have decided to expand Medicaid, in 2014, they must provide coverage to everyone with incomes below 138% of the federal poverty level.
+States that have decided to expand Medicaid must provide coverage to everyone with incomes below 138% of the federal poverty level.
 That's:

 If you live in Alaska or Hawaii, you can make more money and still qualify.